Field system: Ireland

 The most famous ancient field system in Ireland is the Céide Fields, an extensive series of stone walls dating back to 3500 BC.
 Similar stone wall field systems dating back to the Atlantic Bronze Age are visible in western Ireland and on the Aran Islands.

 The primitive ard plough used in Gaelic Ireland only scratched the surface of the soil, so cross-ploughing was necessary to break up the earth better.
 This favoured square fields, so groups of square-shaped fields are likely to have been laid out in the pre-Norman period.
 The Normans brought the heavy plough to Ireland in the 12th century.
 This favoured long rectangular fields, so groups of fields with that shape are likely to postdate the Norman invasion of Ireland.

 The open-field system ("champion system") predominated in medieval Ireland.
-In the better land of the eastern part of the island, a manorial system similar to that of the rest of Europe as practiced.
+In the better land of the eastern part of the island, a manorial system similar to that of the rest of Europe was practiced.
 Strips of land belonging to the village farmers lay in two or three enormous open fields, each cultivated with the same crop on an agreed cycle — typically a three-year cycle of cereal, then legume, then fallow.

 In marginal land (especially the high-rainfall west of Ireland), the rundale system was used.
 The land was divided into discontinuous plots, and cultivated and occupied by a number of tenants to whom it is leased jointly.
 Houses were clustered in a clachán on the better land ("infield"), which was surrounded by mountainous or grazing land of lower quality ("outfield") where livestock (sheep, cattle) were grazed during summer or dry periods (booleying).
 Only the infield was fertilised with manure.
 The outfield might be used to grow oats after a few years of lying fallow.

 The present system of fields in Ireland dates to the 17th–18th century onwards, with enclosure of land by ditches (stone-and-sod banks) and hedgerows (made of hawthorn, beech and sycamore), with a centrally located farmhouse and farmyard, being the hallmark of "improvement."
 Rapid population expansion prior to the Great Famine (1845–49) resulted in fragmentation of farms and fields.
 After the famine, continuous emigration resulted in consolidation or abandonment of fields.
 Relicts of these deserted villages and clacháns are still visible in the form of lazy beds and drystone walls.

 The hedgerows that divide most of the fields of Ireland are estimated to run for over 830000 km and cover a greater land area than forests or national parks.